1. React Basics

 - Use

-to prevent unnecessary re-renders. - Use
+React.memo()to prevent unnecessary re-renders. - Use

-for expensive computations. - Implement lazy loading using
+useMemo()anduseCallback()for expensive computations. - Implement lazy loading using

-. - Avoid updating the state unnecessarily.
+React.lazy()andSuspense. - Avoid updating the state unnecessarily.

 - Use the Production build (

-). - Optimize images and assets.
+npm run build). - Optimize images and assets.

-Example of React.memo()
+Example of React.memo():

-Prevents re-render if value
+Prevents re-render if value does not change.

-Q7: What is the difference between useMemo
+Q7: What is the difference between useMemo and useCallback?

 A:

-Feature | useMemo | useCallback |
+| Feature | useMemo | useCallback |

-Purpose | Memoizes computed values | Memoizes functions |
+| Purpose | Memoizes computed values | Memoizes functions |

-Returns | A memoized value | A memoized function |
+| Returns | A memoized value | A memoized function |

-When to Use | Avoid expensive recalculations | Prevent function re-creation in child components |
+| When to Use | Avoid expensive recalculations | Prevent function re-creation in child components |

-Example of useMemo
+Example of useMemo:

-Example of useCallback
+Example of useCallback:

 4. React Lifecycle & Side Effects